-Our model and results generalize a great deal of prior literature: we give references throughout the paper.
+Our model and results generalize a great deal of prior literature; we give references throughout the paper.
 Methodologically, we rely on linear programming duality and connections to optimal transport.
-We build on \citet{Kolotilin2017}, which introduces the first-order approach to persuasion and the corresponding strong duality result. \citet{DM} and \citet{DizdarKovac} prove strong duality for the simple (linear) case under weaker assumptions, which allow discontinuous utilities.
-The simple case is important but non-generic, and the structure of optimal signals is typically very different from that in our model. \citet{DK} prove strong duality for a general persuasion problem and study its implications for multidimensional persuasion, focusing on the multidimensional simple case. \citet{KX} prove duality results in an insider-trading problem that can be shown to be mathematically equivalent to a subcase of our simple receiver case, albeit with a two-dimensional state space. \citet{GLP} use a different duality result to study the value of data.
+We build on \citet{Kolotilin2017}, which introduces the first-order approach to persuasion and the corresponding strong duality result. \citet{DM} and \citet{DizdarKovac} prove strong duality with linear preferences under weak assumptions.
+The linear case is important but non-generic, and the structure of optimal signals is typically very different from that in our model. \citet{DK} prove strong duality for a general persuasion problem and study its implications for multidimensional persuasion, focusing on the multidimensional linear case. \citet{KX} prove duality results for an insider-trading problem that can be shown to be mathematically equivalent to a subcase of our linear receiver case, albeit with a two-dimensional state space. \citet{GLP} use duality to study the value of data.
 The most related strand of the optimal transport literature is that on martingale optimal transport (e.g., \citealt{BHP}, \citealt{GHT}), which we discuss in Section \ref{s:contact}.
-A few recent papers apply optimal transport to persuasion, but these works are not very related to ours either methodologically or susbtantively.\footnote{\citet{PRS} and \citet{LinLiu} consider limited sender commitment; \citet{ABS22} and \citet{SY} consider persuasion with multiple receivers; \citet{MCS} focus on the question of when optimal signals partition a multidimensional state space.}
+A few recent papers apply optimal transport to persuasion, but these works are not very related to ours either methodologically or substantively.\footnote{\citet{PRS} and \citet{LinLiu} consider limited sender commitment; \citet{ABS22} and \citet{SY} consider persuasion with multiple receivers; \citet{MCS} focus on the question of when optimal signals partition a multidimensional state space.}